prof-rice/cse-vm/README.md

 Be sure the virtual machine is configured the way you want it to boot first for the students.
 Disconnect any shared drives.
 Changed to windowed rather than full screen mode.
 Ensure the user to auto-login in student, and that the password is student (they can change it after importing the appliance).

-1. In the VirtualBox main window select File -> Export Appliance.
+1. In the VirtualBox main window select File -> Export Appliance, then Next>.
-2. Select the OVF 1.0 format and click Next.
+2. Select the OVF 1.0 format, the OVF filename (see Identification above) and any location you prefer.
+Set MAC Address Policy to "Strip all network adapter MAC addresses".
+Enable Write Manfest File and disable Include ISO image files.
+Click Next>.
 3. Complete the product information.
+    * Name is "CSE-VM-3.3.0" (or current version number) - this is the name that will appear in the VM list when this appliance is imported.
+    * Product is "Computer Science and Engineering Virtual Machine", and the URL is "https://github.com/prof-rice/cse-vm/" (or repository to which you have cloned it).
+    * Vendor is "University of Texas at Arlington" with URL "https://www.uta.edu/".
+    * Version is 3.3.0 or current version number.
+    * Description is "This appliance includes most tools required for select CSE courses offered at UTA."
-Do NOT specify a license.
-(Note that if any license is specified, then the students will be asked to accept that license.)
+    * License should be left blank, as the Linux-related products are covered under a plethora of licenses.
+If any license is specified, then the students will be asked to accept that license.
 4. Click Export.
 This may take some time.
 Patience.

 ## Appendix A